EvOmics-Lab/EvOmics_docs.github/README.md

 We believe that scientific software should be:

+* FAIR (Findable, Accessible, Interoperable, and Reusable)
 * Reproducible
-* FAIR
 * Accessible
 * Well documented
-* Reusable by the community

 Whenever possible, our software and analyses are released under open-source licenses.